The Liftech Team

 Di Liu, PE Project Engineer

 Mr. Liu is experienced in project management, structural analysis, and finite element modeling.
+His work includes design review, modification review, and feasibility studies of container cranes and other structures.
 He has an MS and PhD from the University of Kentucky.
 He authored several papers on service-level floor vibrations during his research.
 He did his undergraduate work at Beijing University of Technology.

 Lu Yan, PE Project Engineer